library(palmerpenguins)

 #> [1] Adelie Adelie Adelie

-#> Levels: Adelie Chinstrap GentooSingle brackets return a one-column data frame (a sub-list), not a vector:
+#> Levels: Adelie Chinstrap GentooSingle brackets, by contrast, return a one-column data frame (a sub-list), not a vector:

 penguins["species"][1:3, ]